November 19, 2021

 However, there was a day when what was obvious to statisticians and new residents registered with me – that the San Fernando Valley was no longer a suburb but it was a city, an urban locale.
 If it were a stand-alone city, it would be the fifth largest city in the United States, with a population of almost 1.6 million and filled with a wide range of businesses.
 The suburbs were the places beyond, like Santa Clarita and Simi Valley.

-It is also no longer a primarily white and middle-class, and church membership is the exception, not the rule.
+It is also no longer primarily white and middle-class, and church membership is the exception, not the rule.
 Its people represent a rich, multi-ethnic tapestry, and instead of it being a seeming Christian bastion, it is a mission field.
-Although I may have been slow to fully realize the urbanization of my home town, I was quick to note the things that I did not like.
+Although I may have been slow to fully realize the urbanization of my hometown, I was quick to note the things that I did not like.
 “L.A. schools are lousy.
-Traffic is bad.
+The traffic is bad.
 Half the shop signs are in Spanish or Arabic or Korean or something else.
 Churches are in decline.”
-To sum it up, I missed the big picture, highlighted everything not to my liking, and also missed the imbedded opportunities.
+To sum it up, I missed the big picture, highlighted everything not to my liking, and also missed the embedded opportunities.

 December 24, 2016

-Boxing Day comes on the same day as Saint Stephen’s Day, and was sometimes known as the Second Day of Christmastide.
-That early practice of sharing with those less-well-off sounds like a pretty wholesome way to follow-up Christmas in our over-commercialized, self-focused culture.
-There are a lot of great Christian organizations that help the needy in our local communities and in deeply impoverished places around the globe.
+Boxing Day comes on the same day as Saint Stephen’s Day and was sometimes known as the Second Day of Christmastide.
+That early practice of sharing with those less-well-off sounds like a pretty wholesome way to follow up Christmas in our over-commercialized, self-focused culture.
+There are a lot of great Christian organizations that help the needy in our local communities and deeply impoverished places around the globe.
 Maybe a new tradition of a gift to one of them on Boxing Day would be a good way to spend the day after Christmas.

 December 16, 2016

 Marriage is a union between one man and one woman.
 That is the position taken by most evangelical Christians, as well as its logical counterpart that views gay marriage as unbiblical.
-Gay rights has been a contentious political issue in the United States for years, with gay marriage possibly being the pre-eminent flash point over the last decade or so, finally settled in law by a Supreme Court decision (Obergefell vs. Hodges, 2015).
-However, just as the 1973 Supreme Court decision legalizing abortion fell far, far short of settling the issue of abortion rights in the public square, it seems that this 2015 decision legalizing gay marriage has not settled the dispute among a divided American public.
+Gay rights have been a contentious political issue in the United States for years, with gay marriage possibly being the pre-eminent flash point over the last decade or so, finally settled in law by a Supreme Court decision (Obergefell vs. Hodges, 2015).
+However, just as the 1973 Supreme Court decision to legalize abortion fell far, far short of settling the issue of abortion rights in the public square, it seems that this 2015 decision to legalize gay marriage has not settled the dispute among a divided American public.

 I think many believers could endorse a summary of Christ’s calling in three essential commands: Go and make disciples of all nations (Matthew 28:19); love God with everything you are (Matthew 22:37-38); and love your neighbor as yourself (Matthew 22:39).
 Politics is somehow missing on that “top 3” list.
 Even if you decided to make a longer list – the top 5 or 10, even the top 25 – I doubt that politics would get on the list.
 As an aside, how a Christian should approach politics and civic responsibility are worthy topics in their own right but are going to be almost completely ignored in this blog.

 So here I am, a Christian who believes that gay marriage is not biblical.
 How does that play out in my life?
 Do I abandon that position?
-No, but I take the right stance: remember what my highest priorities are – like going and making disciples and loving my neighbor – and if it somehow comes about to deal with this topic, to do it in a biblical manner.
+No, but I take the right stance: remember what my highest priorities are – like going and making disciples and loving my neighbor – and if it somehow comes about to deal with this topic, to do it biblically.

 So I take the stance of loving my neighbor as myself, the posture of expressing myself on every issue with gentleness and respect.
 Having done that, I can then kindly maintain my biblical position.